Advanced Records Matching

 Locate API

 For records with geographic coordinates (must be represented as WGS84 latitude and longitude), use the fabricext/locate API to geographically determine a suitable location_id.
-To maximize potential links to a Fabri location_id, set the parceldistancem to 1000 meters, and the neardistancem to 100 meters.
+To maximize potential links to a Fabric location_id, set the parceldistancem to 1000 meters, and the neardistancem to 100 meters.

 Match API